CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

   - The user will find a contact form which will ask for basic contact information although this information is necessary otherwise the form won't be submited.

 ## Testing
-Website was checked on W3C markup (html), W3C CSS (CSS) and Syntax Validator Esprima (Javascript) and showed no erros found.
+Website was checked on W3C markup (html), W3C CSS (CSS) and Syntax Validator JSHint (Javascript) and showed no erros found.

   - [JSHint](https://jshint.com/)
     - [View](assets/images/screenshots/javascript-testing.png), [View](assets/images/screenshots/javascript-testing1.png), [View](assets/images/screenshots/javascript-testing2.png)